 Landlords are prohibited from retaliating against tenants who exercise their rights.
 It is illegal for a landlord to evict tenants solely because tenants:

-- Complaining to a government agency regarding violations of any health or safety laws,
+- Complain to a government agency regarding violations of any health or safety laws.

-- Taking legal actions to protect their rights under the lease,
+- Take legal actions to protect their rights under the lease.

-In New York, it is considered retaliatory conduct if the landlord attempts to evict the tenant within six months of the date that a tenant has exercised a legal right.
+In New York, it is considered retaliatory conduct if the landlord attempts to evict the tenant within one year of the date that a tenant has exercised a legal right.